Getting startedSet up integrationsCreate your first initiativeInvite your teamPlan today's workShare your first update

 • Configure the webhook

-• Register or reuse a cloud worker
+• Register or reuse a cloud agent

 • Webhook plus claim flow